 Advantages of an EDI System

-Following are the advantages of an EDI System.
+Following are the advantages of having an EDI system.

-Reduction in data entry errors. − Chances of errors are much less being use of computer in data entry.
+Reduction in data entry errors. − Chances of errors are much less while using a computer for data entry.

-Shorter processing life cycle − As orders can be processed as soon as they are entered into the system.
-This reduced the processing time of the transfer documents.
+Shorter processing life cycle − Orders can be processed as soon as they are entered into the system.
+It reduces the processing time of the transfer documents.

-Electronic form of data − It is quite easy to transfer or share data being in electronic format.
+Electronic form of data − It is quite easy to transfer or share the data, as it is present in electronic format.

-Reduction in paperwork − As lot of paper documents are replaced with electronic documents there is huge reduction in paperwork.
+Reduction in paperwork − As a lot of paper documents are replaced with electronic documents, there is a huge reduction in paperwork.

-Cost Effective − As time is saved and orders are processed very effectively, EDI proves to be higly cost effective.
+Cost Effective − As time is saved and orders are processed very effectively, EDI proves to be highly cost effective.